lubiana/no-framework-tutorial/07-dispatching-to-a-class.md

 And of course don't forget to commit your changes.

 Something that still bothers me is the fact, that we do have classes for our Handlers, but the Error responses are still generated in the routing-matching section and not in special classes.
-Also we have still left some cases to chance, for example if there is an error in creating our RequestHandler class or if the call to the 'handle' function fails.
-We still have our whoopsie error-handler but i like to be more explicit in my control flow.
+Also, we have still left some cases to chance, for example if there is an error in creating our RequestHandler class or if the call to the 'handle' function fails.
+We still have our whoopsie error-handler, but I like to be more explicit in my control flow.

 In order to do that we need to define some special Exceptions that we can throw and catch explicitly.
 Lets add a new Folder/Namespace to our src directory called Exceptions.
 And define the classes NotFound, MethodNotAllowed and